-baking sheet and bake, stirring occasionally, 7 - 10 minutes or
+baking sheet and bake for about 10 - 15 minutes or

 pan.
 Line the bottom of the pan with parchment paper.
 Evenly

 spread about 3/4 cup (50 grams) of the toasted coconut onto

 cold water into the bowl of your electric mixer that is fitted with

 a whisk attachment.
 Sprinkle the gelatin over the water and let stand

 saucepan, place the sugar, corn syrup, salt, and remaining 1/2 cup

 (120 ml) cold water.
 Stir over medium heat until the sugar dissolves and